Insights:

 The image shows the avatars of the Spanish students in a scene in the Immerse VR app.
 There is a second smaller image overlaid that shows the same students in their classroom wearing VR headsets and gesturing with their VR controllers in their hands.

-Students had VR lessons in 4 different Immerse settings: the Grand Hall, the Art Studio, the Garage, and the Home.
+Students had VR lessons in 4 different IMMERSE scenes: the Grand Hall, the Art Studio, the Garage, and the Home.

 All of the students’ interactions in VR and the classroom were audio and video recorded so the researchers could analyze the data.